Safer loos for Limpopo school

 His death put the spotlight on dangerous and decrepit sanitation at South African schools.
 While progress in eradicating bucket toilets and dangerous pit latrines is slow, it is happening, according to Isaac Mangena, spokesperson for the South African Human Rights Commission (SAHRC).

-The SAHRC launched an investigation into sanitation in Limpopo schools following Komape’s death. [quote float= right] It is only when we approach the Department of Education about a particular school that they respond”
+The SAHRC launched an investigation into sanitation in Limpopo schools following Komape’s death.

 “There has been some progress in this matter and some of the schools have received water and toilets because of our intervention, including the school in Chebeng in Moletji where Komape drowned in a pit toilet,” Mangena added.